radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Deployment experience has shown several shortcomings, such as dependency on the unreliable transport protocol, UDP, and a lack of confidentiality for large parts of RADIUS messages.
 Additionally, the confidentiality and integrity mechanisms in RADIUS rely on the MD5 algorithm {{?RFC1321}}, which does not meet modern security expectations.
 Although RadSec does not remove the MD5-based mechanisms, it adds confidentiality and integrity protection through the TLS layer.
-For an updated version of RadSec without need for MD5 see {{?RFC9765}}.
+For an experimental version of RadSec without the need for MD5 see {{?RFC9765}}.

 # Conventions and Terminology